 Despite that over the time I tested IP surveillance cameras from many brands, I never heard from Heimvision before their mail.
 That’s why I was pretty surprised that checking search volumes in Google, they are close to Hikvision and Tenvis.

 The HMD2 arrived quickly and smoothly with UPS from a UK warehouse.
-The camera is nicely packaged with two types of mounting accessories, USB charging cable,and instruction manual.
+The camera is nicely packaged with two types of mounting accessories, a USB charging cable, and an instruction manual.
 There is also included a card with 3 possible gifts (solar panel, memory card, or cloud subtraction for 3 months).

 At a glance